TZstatsADS/Fall2021-Project1-mbhz1995/README.md

 + Three sub-questions answered by this report are:
     1. Overall, what types of emotion are expressed in philosophy texts?
-    2. Are there any differences between philosopher in terms of emotional expression?
+    2. Are there any differences between philosopher in terms of expressing emotions in their texts?
-    3. Do philosophers from different schools of philosophy tend to express different emotions?
+    3. Do philosophers from different schools of philosophy tend to express different emotions in their masterpieces?

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is organized as follows.